Staff

 Brittany Rausch Smith

 Brittany earned her Bachelor of Science degree in Psychology from Edgewood College in 2013 and her Masters of Science degree in Marriage and Family Therapy from Edgewood College in 2016.
 She volunteered at Briarpatch Youth Services of Southern Wisconsin both in a volunteer apprentice role and on the crisis line with adolescents and their families.
 Completed a one year internship in an outpatient setting with Collaborations.
-At Collaborations Brittany provided therapeutic services to developmentally disabled individuals, their teams, and families.
-Brittany has experience with individual and group therapy settings.
-During her down time she enjoys yoga, walking, baking, and spending time with her family.

 JP Gayan